mRs-/Black-Friday-Deals/README.md

 ### 💰 [UnderDefense CyberSecurity](https://underdefense.com/black-friday-2023/?utm_source=github.com&utm_medium=online_media&utm_campaign=black_friday_2023) - 25% off Penetration testing, 24/7 Managed Detection and Response, Managed SIEM (SIEM-as-a-Service) and Incident Response Retainer.

 ## 🎛 Utility Software
+### 💸 [Where To?](https://apps.apple.com/redeem/?ctx=offercodes&id=903955898&code=BLACK) - Discover the best places around you – wherever you are.
+The basic version is free, use code `BLACK` to get **66% OFF** the first year of Where To?
+PRO (includes widgets, directions, favorites, augmented reality and more).
+### 💸 [Streets](https://apps.apple.com/app/id1071879826) - The best way to browse, share and organize Street View panoramas on iPhone, iPad, Apple Watch and Mac with Apple Silicon processor.
+Now **66% OFF**, no code needed.
 ### 💸 [Reporting for RevenueCat](https://apps.apple.com/app/apple-store/id1638185419?pt=118518712&ct=black_friday_2023_github&mt=8) - Reporting for RevenueCat allows you to track your App Store revenue using RevenueCat in a native and great user interface.
 For iOS, iPadOS and macOS.
 50% OFF, no code needed.
 ### 💰 [Lingon X](https://www.peterborgapps.com/lingon/): An easy to use but powerful macOS app to run things automatically.
 20% OFF (automatically applied)
 ### 💸 [PastePal](https://onmyway133.com/pastepal/) PastePal is the best universal pasteboard manager for Mac, iPhone and iPad.
 50% OFF